Global Health Major

 In order to graduate with a Bachelor of Science degree in Global Health, students must complete 120 credits, 77-83 of which are specific to the Global Health major.
 Students must earn a minimum grade of C- or higher in all Global Health major-required coursework.

-Additional guidance for choosing a world language and identifying experiential learning opportunities, is available on the program website at http://sph.umd.edu/gbhl-ug/.
+Additional guidance for the world language and experiential learning requirements is available on the program website at https://sph.umd.edu/gbhl-bs

 Students will need to have math eligibility of MATH120 or higher to complete the Global Health Supporting Courses.